voicelessreason/ESPN_FF_Tool/README.md

         i.
 Public Leagues: Leave the final two values as None for each league

         ii.
-Private Leagues: Visit your league's page and copy over the necessary fields from your cookies
+Private Leagues: Use your username and password for your ESPN account (refer [here](https://github.com/cwendt94/ff-espn-api#initial-start) to use swid/espn_s2 instead of username/password)
 4. Install the two necessary modules:

     a. `pip install ff_espn_api`